 Who We Are

-We are a group of friends called to work together with refugees and asylum seekers: individuals and families who had to flee their homes due to war, persecution or disaster.
-We are registered in Germany as a nonprofit organisation with a global scope of action (All4Aid gGmbH).
-We are also registered as a NGO in Greece (All4Aid MKO).
-Currently, most of our work is based near the Mavrovouni Refugee Camp (also called Moria Camp 2.0), on the island of Lesvos, Greece.
+We are a group of friends called to work together with displaced people: individuals and families who had to flee their homes due to war, persecution or disaster.
+We are registered in Germany as a nonprofit organisation with a global reach (All4Aid gGmbH).
+We are also registered as a NGO in Greece (All4Aid AMKE).
+Currently, most of our work is based near the Mavrovouni Refugee Camp (Moria 2.0), on the island of Lesvos, Greece.

 Displaced people attaining life in all its fullness (John 10:10b).

 To work with displaced people to enhance their quality of life by facilitating humanitarian assistance, cultivating social inclusion and fostering educational development.

 The values that guide our actions and the way we work are based on the principles of the Christian Faith and the Universal Declaration of Human Rights: